rargo/nvim-global/README.md

 nvim-global is a Neovim plugin that use GNU global to generate tags, find symbol definitions, find symbol references.

+Support more than on tag files, It's userful to find symbol that defined in other projects, for example, librarys, kernel header files

 In order to use nvim-global, you need to install GNU global software package first, In Ubuntu or Debian system, use 'sudo apt-get install global'